filippo-ferrando/howToFlashARaspberry/README.md

 ## Update and Upgrade

-An importat thing is keep the software up-to-date, so we run:
+Another importat thing is to keep the software up-to-date, so we can run:

 ```bash
 sudo apt update && sudo apt upgrade